 A picture of the insoles used for Joanne Patton’s PhD

-Dr Sam Glasser.
-In the Movement Laboratory at PAHC.
+Dr Sam Glasser in the Movement Laboratory.
 This is motion analysis equipment called CODA it is used to measure movement and balance.

 Supporting Clinicians through an Algorithm